ykankaya/bitcoin-wallet/README.md

 Very simple but effective bitcoin wallet
 * Open source.
 * Highly secured.
-* Work from your private computer
+* Work from your private computer (contain setup files)
-* Does not save private data.
+* Does not save any private data.
-Use only to send bitcoin from one point to another and to generate unique bitcoin address and private key.
-The wallet does not save any data, just transfering bitcoin in the blockchain network.
+* Use only to transfer bitcoin from one address to another (Transmit the transaction to the blockchain network)
+* Contain bitcoin address key generator.
+* Support many address transfer.

+To install download and run setup.msi